School Offices: Junior: 0161 740 4696Infants: 0161 205 7131

 RED Implementation:

-The RED programme is a new programme that has been developed by the Archdioceses.
+The RED programme is a programme that has been developed by the Archdioceses.
 All Catholic schools are expected to be following the Religious Education Directory by September 2026.

 It is a programme that allows children to develop their understanding and beliefs of God, Jesus and the world around us through stories from the Bible.
 It is developed through four elements; Knowledge lenses, Ways of Knowing, Expected outcome and Curriculum branches.